 BBC Interact Club:

 As sponsoring entity, our Club is responsible for providing a Rotary presence at Interact Club meetings, and generally guiding the Brisbane Boys College Interact Club members.
 Interact Club office bearers are occasionally guests at our Club (about twice a year).
 RC Toowong assists BBC Interact Club with its Red Shield Appeal collection each year.

 Indooroopilly State High School Interact Club:

-This Interact Club was initially chartered in 1968 sponsored by the Rotary Club of Brisbane West, now part of the RC of Toowong.
-It was nurtured by the Rotary Club of Indooroopilly for many years, but this role has subsequently been taken over by us.
-The Club provides a liaison person to attend Interact meetings and generally coordinate joint activities of which there are many.
+This Interact Club was initially chartered in 1968 sponsored by Rotary Club of Brisbane West, now part these RC of Toowong.
+It is nurtured by Rotary Club of Indooroopilly for many years, but this role has subsequently been taken over by us.
+The Club provides liaison person to attend Interact meetings and generally coordinate joint activities of many.

 National Youth Science Forum (NYSF)

 A two week science and leadership training experience in Canberra sponsored by Rotary Clubs.

 For Year 11 students who demonstrate high achievement and future potential in science subjects.